Skip to main content

 Bonita Springs is entirely in Lee County, but its southern boundary touches Collier County and many homeowners think of it as the gateway to Naples.
 We hold active relationships with both Lee and Collier County permitting offices and coordinate easily for Bonita Springs properties of any scope.

-Is home elevation common in Bonita Springs after Hurricane Ian?
+Is home elevation common in Bonita Springs?

 Do you serve both the Imperial River and Gulf-front sides of Bonita Springs?